Targeted Molecular Therapy in Head and Neck Squamous Cell Carcinoma Overview of Targeted Molecular Therapy in HNSCC

 Urokinase-type plasminogen activator (uPA) and its receptor (uPAR) are up-regulated in HNSCC and are believed to promote tumor invasion and metastasis.
 The use of anti-uPA antibodies has been shown to prevent tumor invasion in HNSCC cell lines.
 Likewise, blocking uPAR with molecular inhibitors has been shown to prevent tumor invasion in HNSCC cell lines.

-EpCAM has previously been demonstrated to be overexpressed in various non–head and neck carcinomas, including colorectal, prostate, liver, lung, breast, pancreas, and esophagus.
-More recently, it has been shown to be upregulated in HNSCC.
+EpCAM was demonstrated to be overexpressed in various non–head and neck carcinomas, including colorectal, prostate, liver, lung, breast, pancreatic, and esophageal carcinomas.
+It was subsequently shown to be upregulated in HNSCC.
 It has also been implicated in modulation of proliferation and differentiation.

 Various targeted therapies have been attempted to inhibit EpCAM.
 Monoclonal antibodies such as edrecolomab have had limited success.[59]
 VB4-845 (Proxinium; Viventia Biotech, Inc) is currently being evaluated in 2 phase II clinical trials.
 This drug is a recombinant fusion protein produced by E coli, expressing humanized single-chain antibody fragment specific for EpCAM and linked to a truncated Pseudomonas exotoxin A.